nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * Customizable to-do lists for different purposes (e.g. movies to watch, grocery list)
 * Alarm reminders for task when deadline is up AND when user should be working on the task
 * Save links and web pages easily for later by via an Add to Wunderlist browser extension
-* Compatible and syncable across many operating systems and popular devices
+* Compatible and syncable across many operating systems and commonly-used devices
-* Transform emails into to-do tasks in Wunderlist by simply forwarding them
+* Transform emails into to-do tasks by simply forwarding them to a specific address
 * Print task lists neatly and easily